 Traditional marketing might be difficult for small businesses to afford.
 Commercial airtime on television and radio is pricey, and paper ads aren’t going away, even if they’re being superimposed online.
 Traditional advertising methods, such as leaflets, little posters, or small tarps fastened to everything that may legally be put on, are often all those small enterprises can manage.

 Thank the scientific minds for the internet, and social media, because this is the only way – in fact, the only cost-effective way – to maximize marketing while covering as much territory and niche markets as possible.

-However, small business owners must remember that social media and business marketing is a full-time job.
-So, when budgetary limits mean that you can’t hire a full-time social media marketing specialist, or you can’t hire a social media marketing agency, you can still do it yourself and find success in doing it.
+However, small business owners must remember that social media and business marketing are full-time jobs.
+So, when budgetary limits mean that you can’t hire a full-time social media marketing specialist or you can’t hire a social media marketing agency, you can still do it yourself and find success in doing it.
 All you need to remember are these simple elements and steps.